Hyundai Kona Electric reliability & safety rating

 While the Kona Electric hasn’t been crash-tested specifically by Euro NCAP, the combustion-engined version was evaluated in late 2017, receiving the maximum five-star safety rating.
 Adult and child occupant protection were rated at 87% and 85% respectively.

-There’s no shortage of safety equipment on the Kona Electric, with both the Premium and Premium SE trim levels featuring autonomous emergency braking, forward collision warning, hill-start assistance, lane-keeping assistance, blind-spot monitoring and rear cross-traffic alerts.
-The range-topping Premium SE gets a head-up display designed to help minimise distractions from the road ahead.
+There’s no shortage of safety equipment on the Kona Electric, with every version featuring autonomous emergency braking, forward collision warning, hill-start assistance and lane-keeping assistance.
+You'll need to upgrade to the Premium car for blind-spot collision avoidance and rear cross-traffic alerts.
+The range-topping Ultimate gets a head-up display designed to help minimise distractions from the road ahead.

 In This Review

-- 7Reliability & safety - currently readingThe Kona Electric scored five Euro NCAP stars for safety, and Hyundai’s reliability record is enviable
+- 7Reliability & safety rating - currently readingThe Hyundai Kona Electric scored five Euro NCAP stars for safety, and the brand's reliability record is enviable